Directory

 Profile

-Dr. James D. Robinson's scholarship focuses on the way things are portrayed in the media.
-He has examined TV portrayals of a variety of topics including aging, religiosity, family configurations sexual harassment and marriage.
-More recently his work has focused on how audience members use information found in the media to help them deal with illnesses including type II diabetes and cancer.
+Dr. James D. Robinson's scholarship focused on the way things are portrayed in the media.
+He examined TV portrayals of a variety of topics including aging, religiosity, family configurations sexual harassment and marriage.
+More recently, his work focused on how audience members use information found in the media to help them deal with illnesses including type II diabetes and cancer.
 His research has been published in numerous top journals, such as Journalism Quarterly, Journal of Social and Personal Relationships, Sex Roles, Health Communication, Journal of Broadcasting, Sociology of Religion and more.

 Research interests